sophkim/Pgms_JavaScript/README.md

-# Programmers Algorithm with JavaScript
+# Programmers Algorithm solutions with JavaScript